DennisJaamann/angularbasics/README.md

 ### Clone the git repo

-Open up a cmd or use sourcetree to clone the repository
+Open up a cmd or use sourcetree to clone the repository.

 <code>git clone https://github.com/DennisJaamann/angularbasics.git</code>

 ### Initialize node modules needed by the project

-Open up a cmd or terminal and navigate to your project root
+Open up a cmd or terminal and navigate to your project root.

 Run following command: